Sept. 19-21 / 2019

 *Passes purchased before 11:59pm, Sunday, September 15 include lunch by West Side Bazaar.
 See our TICKETS page for the full list of lunch offerings.
 Vegan, vegetarian, and gluten-free options available.

 The full festival day begins with a panel discussion with special guest Matt Taibbi.
-Multiple, concurrent sessions will be held throughout the day (detailed Saturday schedule coming soon, click here to see our list of participants), with a closing reception featuring The Performance Truck, music, and beer by Community Beer Works.
+Multiple, concurrent sessions will be held throughout the day (click here for the detailed Saturday schedule, click here to see our list of participants), with a closing reception featuring The Performance Truck, music, and beer by Community Beer Works.